-- Possession of any firearms, other weapons or explosives on campus. - Assaulting, threatening, harassing or endangering the health or safety of others. - Unwelcome sexual advances, requests for sexual favors, or verbal or physical conduct of a sexual nature that unreasonably interferes with another and creates an intimidating, hostile or offensive environment. - Theft or damage to public or private property. - Unauthorized presence in or use of college facilities or equipment. - Use of tobacco, except in authorized areas or for ceremonial purposes. - Refusing to comply with college officials performing their duties. - Use, possession, or being under the influence of an illegal drug or alcoholic beverage while on college premises or at off-campus sponsored events or field trips.
+- Possession of any firearms, other weapons or explosives on campus. - Assaulting, threatening, harassing or endangering the health or safety of others. - Unwelcome sexual advances, requests for sexual favors, or verbal or physical conduct of a sexual nature that unreasonably interferes with another and creates an intimidating, hostile or offensive environment. - Theft or damage to public or private property. - Unauthorized presence in or use of college facilities or equipment. - Use of tobacco or devices designed to simulate tobacco usage, except in authorized areas or for ceremonial purposes. - Refusing to comply with college officials performing their duties. - Use, possession, or being under the influence of an illegal drug or alcoholic beverage while on college premises or at off-campus sponsored events or field trips.